 2. Meet with your students’ teachers.

-If you cannot meet with them, email and Skype work just as well.
+If you cannot meet with them, email and videoconferencing work just as well.
 In this 5-7 minute meeting, ask your teachers what book(s) they are going to be reading in the next few weeks.
 Also ask about specific vocabulary.
 Then plan for literacy based intervention.
 Here is a sample email response I got from a 2nd grade teacher:

 3. Use Common Vocabulary.